WOA-Project/MSM8994-8992-NT-ARM64-Drivers/README.md

 Those are unique, there's ways to recover them but it's borderline legal.
 If you do not have the correct modem partitions for your device, you will *never* get Cellular to work on your device.
 You have been warned.

-## GPU Testing for Hapanero (not Hapaneros with Lumia950XLPkg)

-- Install from Supplemental\GPU:
-  The correct Panel driver for your device (Hapanero, Cityman..)
-  Screen may go black, after installing oempanel, it's recommended to use RDP to install those drivers
-  Note: a patch is coming to ACPI tables to avoid this issue in a future UEFI update.

-  Install Supplemental\GPU\Display into the Microsoft Generic Display adapter device and reboot

-  Important notes:
-  x86 / CHPE DirectX support is missing.

 ## USB Debugging

 - It is advised to not install LumiaUSBKm when using USB debugging (it is under Device Specifics/DeviceName/USB)